phairlab/berta-ai-scribe/README.md

 For the complete Meta Llama 3.3 Community License Agreement, refer to the [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES) file.

+### External Service Dependencies

+This project integrates with external services that users install and manage separately:

+- **LM Studio**: Users install LM Studio independently.
+Users are responsible for compliance with LM Studio's terms of service and the licenses of any models they download through LM Studio.
+- **OpenAI API**: Users provide their own API keys and are responsible for compliance with OpenAI's terms of service.
+- **AWS Services**: When deployed on AWS, users are responsible for compliance with AWS terms of service.

 ### Attribution Notices

 - **Built with Meta Llama 3.3** (as required by Meta's license)